 Symptoms of Varicose Veins

 The common signs of varicose veins include dermatitis in the legs, itching and thinning of the skin on the varicose vein, swollen feet and ankles, burning or throbbing sensation in the legs, feeling of heaviness or discomfort in the legs, and muscle cramps at night.

 Why Varicose Veins Appear

 There are varied reasons why varicose veins appear.
-During pregnancy, it is expected that the volume of blood circulating in the body increases.
+During pregnancy, the volume of blood circulating in the body is expected to increase.
 In contrast, the rate of blood flow from the legs to the pelvis decreases.
 This occurrence leads to pressure on the veins which results in varicose veins.
 The decrease in blood flow occurs due to a weakness in the valves that control blood flow.
 Consequently, blood pools in the blood vessels causing walls of the veins to stretch and sag.

 Further, in normal circumstances, veins transport blood in one direction; specifically to the heart and lungs to enable the blood to be oxygenated.
 When valves in the walls of the vein fail, the blood circulating in those vessels is not transported efficiently.
 Subsequently, the pooling blood results in bulging veins which manifest on the surface of the skin.